QubesOS/qubes-doc/managing-os/linux-hvm-tips.md

 How to fix bootup kernel error
 -------------------------------

-This concerns the following:
+The HVM may pause on boot, showing a fixed cursor.
+After a while a series of warnings may be shown similar to this:

     BUG: soft lockup - CPU#0 stuck for 23s! [systemd-udevd:244]

-This has been tested with Qubes `R3.2-RC3`.
-Note that the issue may be related to the `bochs_drm` video driver.
 To fix this:

+1. Kill the HVM.
+1. Start the HVM
+1. Press "e" at the grub screen to edit the boot parameters
+1. Find the /vmlinuz line, and edit it to replace "rhgb" with "modprobe.blacklist=bochs_drm"
+1. Press "Ctrl-x" to start the HVM

+If this solves the problem then you will want to make the change permanent:

 1. Edit the file `/etc/default/grub`.

-2. Find the line which starts:
+1. Find the line which starts:
     ~~~
     GRUB_CMDLINE_LINUX=
     ~~~

-3. Remove this text from that line:
+1. Remove this text from that line:
     ~~~
     rhgb
     ~~~

-4. Add this text to that line:
+1. Add this text to that line:
     ~~~
     modprobe.blacklist=bochs_drm
     ~~~

-5. Run this command:
+1. Run this command:
     ~~~
     grub2-mkconfig --output=/boot/grub2/grub.cfg
     ~~~

-The HVM should no longer display the error if it's related to the `bochs_drm` kernel driver.
+The HVM should now start normally.

 Screen resolution
 -----------------

-Some kernel/Xorg combination use only 640x480 in HVM, which is quite small.
-To enable maximum resolution, some changes in Xorg configuration are needed:
+Some kernel/Xorg combinations use only 640x480 in HVM, which is quite small.
+To enable maximum resolution, some changes in the Xorg configuration are needed:
 1. Force "vesa" video driver
 2. Provide wide horizontal synchronization range

-To achieve it (all commands run as root):
+To achieve it (all commands to be run as root):

 1. Generate XOrg configuration (if you don't have it):
     ~~~
     X -configure :1 && mv ~/xorg.conf.new /etc/X11/xorg.conf
     ~~~

-2. Add HorizSync line to Monitor section, it should look something like:
+1. Add HorizSync line to Monitor section, it should look something like:
     ~~~
     Section "Monitor"
             Identifier   "Monitor0"